 1. Improve Cash Flow

 If you’re a company that relies on advanced contract payment to cover day-to-day expenses, it can feel cumbersome to be so dependent on your customers.
 You need fast access to cash to cover your costs, from adding new equipment to paying staff and suppliers.
-Depending on the services your offer, you will need to ensure your company has enough money to supplement necessary business expenses.
+Depending on the services you offer, you must ensure your company has enough money to supplement necessary business expenses.

 Working with invoices can mean you potentially don’t get paid for 60, 90, or even 120 days.
-It’s easy for bills to accumulate over that extended period, restricting your ability to get cash when you need it.
-When you work with this finance method, you can receive payment for customers’ unpaid invoices in no time at all.
+It’s easy for bills to accumulate over that extended period, restricting your ability to get cash when needed.
+When you work with this finance method, you can receive payment for customers’ unpaid invoices in no time.

 While some companies may limit the number of contracts you can factor in, AdvancePoint Capital allows your business to factor in any number of invoices needed as long as your customer has a reliable credit history.
 We are happy to expedite payments through invoice discounting or factoring to get you the cash you require to keep your business running smoothly.